- News Releases

 Screening for colorectal cancer is now recommended for all people, beginning at age 45 rather than 50.
-The U.S. Preventive Services Task Force recently updated its guidelines to begin screening five years earlier because of the increase in younger people developing colorectal cancer.
+The U.S. Preventive Services Task Force recently updated its guidelines to begin screening five years earlier, citing a comparative modeling study that found colorectal cancer screening demonstrates a benefit for people at age 45.

 "What we're seeing now is more people developing colorectal cancer under the age of 50.
 In fact, 10% of colorectal cancer cases now are going to occur in people who are under the age of 50," says Dr. Lisa Boardman, a Mayo Clinic gastroenterologist.